BITSS-OPA/opa-deworming/code/01_final_opa.md

   "A2.
 All income",
   "A3.
 All income of A1",
   "A3.
 All income of A1, with ext.",
   "A3.
 All income of A2.
-Main Policy Estimate"
+Main Policy Estimate",
-  # "A4.
+  "A4.
 Intergenerational Mortality",
-  # "A4.
-All income of A2 and Intergenerational Mortality"
+  "A4.
+All income of A2 and Intergenerational Mortality" )
-  )
 ```